Two-Day Getaway in Medora, North Dakota

 Fine dining meets Western chic at Theodore's Dining Room inside Rough Riders Hotel.
-The ribeye rests on a bed of crispy fried shoestring onions and is prelude to a sweet stay in rooms with Victorian oak armoires, red velvet furniture and pillow-top beds (from $189).
+The ribeye is prelude to a sweet stay in rooms with Victorian oak armoires, red velvet furniture and pillow-top beds.

 Tours of the 1880s Chateau de Mores State Historic Site cover the history of the aristocratic French couple who settled the town.

-At dinnertime, “cowboy cooks" at the Pitchfork Steak Fondue impale steaks 10 at a time and plunge them into 400-degree oil.
-Load your plate with all the fixings and eat as you watch the sun set.
+Wrap up your Medora stay with a combo of a Pitchfork Steak Fondue dinner and a showing of the Medora Musical.
+"Cowboy cooks" at the Pitchfork Steak Fondue impale steaks 10 at a time and plunge them into 400-degree oil.
+Load your plate with all the fixings and eat as you watch the sun dropping over the badlands.

-Enchanted Highway Seven regionally inspired sculptures tower along a 30-mile stretch between Interstate-94 and Regent, off Exit 72 (40 miles east of the national park).
+Seven regionally inspired sculptures tower along the Enchanted Highway, a 30-mile stretch between Interstate-94 and Regent, off Exit 72 (40 miles east of Theodore Roosevelt National Park).
 Figures crafted from scrap metal, oil-well pipes and tanks include grasshoppers, people and fish; most stand over 40 feet tall.
-(701) 563-6400